 John Bryan A. Vital is currently the Chief Financial Officer of Ovialand, Inc. He is a dynamic and highly adaptive real estate finance executive who is also deeply involved in the Company's operations.
+Prior to serving as the CFO of Ovialand, he served as the Finance Head of MCDC until 2014 and then Finance Head of Ovialand from 2014 to 2020.
 He brings with him over 11 years of real estate development experience gained through Ovialand's affiliate company, Malate Construction & Development Corp.
 Bryan believes that disciplined and strategic financial and operational monitoring are key drivers in helping the Company realize its vision of providing premiere family living accessible to Filipinos nationwide.